 - 7. Fuel canisters shall be safely sealed for storage. - 8.
-Storage and handling of combustible liquids shall be in accordance with Chapter 57. - 9.
-Shades, where used, shall be made of noncombustible materials and securely attached to the open-flame device holder or chimney. - 10.
-Candelabras with flame-lighted candles shall be securely fastened in place to prevent overturning, and shall be located away from occupants using the area and away from possible contact with drapes, curtains or other combustibles. - 308.3.2 Theatrical performances.
-Where approved, open-flame devices used in conjunction with theatrical performances are allowed to be used when adequate safety precautions have been taken in accordance with NFPA 160. - 308.4 Group R occupancies.
-Open flame, fire and burning in Group R occupancies shall comply with the requirements of Sections 308.1 through 308.1.((6))5.2 and Section 308.4.1. - 308.4.1 Group R-2 dormitories.
+Storage and handling of combustible liquids shall be in accordance with Chapter 57.

+- 9. Shades, where used, shall be made of noncombustible materials and securely attached to the open-flame device holder or chimney. - 10.
+Candelabras with flame-lighted candles shall be securely fastened in place to prevent overturning, and shall be located away from occupants using the area and away from possible contact with drapes, curtains or other combustibles. - [S] 308.3.2 ((Theatrical performances)) Performances before an audience.
+Where approved, open flames, open-flame devices and flame effects used in conjunction with ((theatrical)) performances before an audience are allowed to be used in venues protected by an approved automatic sprinkler systems in accordance with Section 903.3.1.1 and where adequate safety precautions have been taken in accordance with NFPA 160. - 308.4 Group R occupancies.
+Open flame, fire and burning in Group R occupancies shall comply with the requirements of Sections 308.1 through ((308.1.6.3)) 308.1.5.3 and Section 308.4.1. - 308.4.1 Group R-2 dormitories.
 Candles, incense and similar open-flame-producing items shall not be allowed in sleeping units in Group R-2 dormitory occupancies.